code-not-found/code-not-found.github.io/_posts/spring-jms/2018-12-13-spring-jms-jmstemplate-example.md

 mvn test
 {% endhighlight %}

-In the output logs we can see that the order and status messages are received.
+In the output logs, we can see that the order and status messages are received.

 {% highlight plaintext %}
 .   ____          _            __ _ _